Khonkan 55 km Hospital Camp - Burma

 “Dr. Coates was remarkable; he was admired by everyone and was very efficient.”

-Captain Claude Anderson of 2/4th was one doctor working here between 1st September to 19th October 1943 (after which he returned to Aungganaung 105km Camp).
+Captain Claude Anderson of 2/4th was one doctor working here between 1st September to 19th October 1943 whilst Albert Coates was present (after which he returned to Aungganaung 105km Camp).

 In July 1943 Dr Albert Coates was sent as Senior Medical Officer to take charge of the hospital; remaining there until end of December 1943.
 Khonkan was an abandoned working camp of eight bamboo and atap huts with floors of bamboo strips.
 It was nothing more than a series of huts previously used to accommodate railway workers.